-Find It Cambridge needed to be an online resource to help families easily find activities, services, and resources in Cambridge.
+A handful of visionary people in the city of Cambridge, Massachusetts wanted an online resource to help families easily find activities, services, and resources.

 Benjamin MelançonWorker-owner, developer @ Agaric